- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

-Who is eligible for claiming deduction under section 80RRB?
+Who is eligible for claiming a deduction under section 80RRB?

-There are numerous criteria that must be satisfied to claim deduction under section 80RRB.
+Numerous criteria must be satisfied to claim deduction under section 80RRB.
 They are:

-- The taxpayer must be an owner or co-owner of the patent and hold an original patent to apply for deduction.
-Without original patent one can not apply for this deduction.
+- The taxpayer must be an owner or co-owner of the patent and hold an original patent to apply for the deduction.
+With an original patent, one can apply for this deduction.

-- The original patent that taxpayer is having must be registered with the Patent Act, 1970.
+- The original patent that the taxpayer has must be registered with the Patent Act of 1970.

 - The documents that are the evidence of royalty payments are to be produced to claim the deduction.

-- The taxpayer must receive royalty in respect of patent under the Patent Act after 31st march 2003.
-This also includes advance royalty which is not returnable.
-Anything that is chargeable in capital gains is not considered as royalty.
+- The taxpayer must receive a royalty for a patent registered under the Patent Act after 31st march 2003.
+This also includes advance royalty, which is not returnable.
+Anything that is chargeable in capital gains is not considered a royalty.

-- The assessee must file return of income to claim the deduction.
+- The assessee must file the return of income to claim the deduction.